ouziel-slama/zamatree/README.md

 # Short-comings and Todos

-1. Use Rust.
+1. Use Rust or Go to develop a library that can be easily integrated into other projects.
 I'm currently working with Typescript, so it was the fastest language for this challenge.
 2. better error handling and more tests.
-3. Support more storages (Google Cloud, Azure, etc.).
-4. Support folders with more than 64 files (by separating them into several blocks).
-5. Develop a pool system: before being uploaded, files are placed in a pool, and uploaded when the pool is full or a timeout has passed.
+3. Retry and resume commands for failed upload.
+4. Support more storages like Webdav, HTTPS and other cloud services than S3.
+5. Command to add file in a block (needs to download, update and upload some of the proofs).
 6. GUI.
 With a local web server and an HTML/JS interface.
 7. Give the possibility of storing files from the same blocks on several different servers.
 To distribute or double the storage.
 8. Support large files, by splitting them into several small files.
 9. Make a backup of root hashes with `zamatree upload`.
 10. Add a command to add/edit/delete a server without editing the json file.
+...